-Easy & FREE Crochet Baby Booties Pattern (4 sizes)
+FREE Easy Crochet Baby Booties Pattern (4 sizes)

 Disclosure: This post may contain affiliate links.
 I may earn a small commission at no extra cost to you.
 All opinions are my own.

-crochet baby booties pattern is one of the most useful and adorable items you can make for little ones.
-This free pattern is written in easy, beginner-friendly US crochet terms and includes four sizes (newborn, 0–3 months, 3–6 months, 6–12 months).
 Using DK yarn and a 4 mm hook, you can whip up a pair in just 1–2 hours.
 These booties make thoughtful gifts, perfect baby shower presents, and are always a hit at craft fairs.

 Why You’ll Love This Baby Booties Pattern

-- Quick project – finish in 1–2 hours.
+- Quick project – crochet a pair in around 1 hour.

-You can BUY an AD free printable PDF for BOTH Baby Hat and BOOTIES directly from RAVELRY with immediate checkout from Secure Paypal – HERE
+You can BUY an AD-FREE printable PDF for BOTH Baby Hat and BOOTIES directly from RAVELRY with View the Pattern Page HERE

 Over the years I have crocheted many free baby booties with a ribbed cuff pattern.
-This one is my most requested and my own favourite.

-you can easily adjust the booties for older babies:
+TO make these booties bigger you can easily adjust the booties for older babies:

 - Follow the measurements in the size chart (foot length and sole width).